 Capital markets technology transformation begins with these 3 simple steps

 Technology transformation within capital markets firms is a proven strategy for helping financial services professionals better address their LP and client expectations.
-In a recent webinar that DealCloud co-hosted with LionPoint, we shared insights from our global client base and how they managed technology transformation.
-In order to learn more about the technology transformation process, we first look to better understand the key trends in the market today that are driving financial firms to undergo these changes.
+In a recent webinar that Intapp co-hosted with LionPoint, we shared insights from our global client base and how they managed technology transformation.
+To understand the process of technology transformation, we must be aware of the current market trends that are the driving force behind the changes being made by financial firms.

 Trends affecting technology transformation at capital markets firms

 The first trend is a growing reliance on relationships.
 Relationships have always been a differentiator when it comes to having the edge over your competition.
-But thinking that you have a solid relationship versus leveraging data to provide evidence of the depth of your relationship is the key differentiator.
-We’re seeing that the more successful firms are not leaving anything to chance and are becoming tech-enabled in order to bring the entire firms capabilities to the clients.
-Most recently, there’s been a broad, industry-wide acknowledgement that key relationships are extremely complex and there’s too many touch points to be managed in Excel or the heads of just a few individuals.
+Believing you have a strong relationship versus using data to prove its depth is what sets you apart.
+Successful firms are using technology to bring all their abilities to clients and not leaving anything to chance.
+Recently, there’s been an industry-wide acknowledgement that key relationships are extremely complex and Excel can’t manage the many touch points.
 Therefore, the need for a “clear view” on the firm’s relationships is driving technology transformation plans.

-Mounting competition and dry powder on the sidelines is also pushing the industry to look more closely at technology solutions.
-It’s a trend that has persisted for a while, but what it translates into is more competition to get the right deals that meet the firm and each limited partner’s strategic parameters.
+Increasing competition and dry powder is also pushing the industry to look more closely at technology solutions.
+This trend has persisted for a while and what it translates into is more competition to get the right deals.

-Lastly, with increasing fragmentation of the market (including spin-off firms opening each day) and countless hurdles cropping up each day (COVID-19, increased emphasis on diversity and inclusion, etc), it’s never been harder to ensure that the deal itself closes.
+Lastly, closing deals has become harder because of a fragmented market and countless hurdles that pop up each day.
 So, the deal management component of the business has never been tougher.
-With management teams getting more savvy and LPs asking for details with increasing frequency, your firm’s only choice is to leverage technology that was purpose-built for you because Excel and generic tools just cannot get the job done.
+With management teams getting more savvy and LPs asking for details more frequently, your firm needs to leverage technology.
+Excel and outdated tools can’t get the job done anymore.

 Now that we’ve established the trends forcing the shift towards firm-wide technology transformation, let’s talk through the three-step process that enables technology transformation at financial services firms.